 - It will generate a schedule with the problem data which you can download as an image.

-- It will display the table with the data of nearest start (IP), nearest term (TP), furthest start (IL), furthest term (TL) and slack.
+- It will display the table with the data of early start (ES), early finish (EF), late start (LS), late finish (LF) and slack (float).

-- It shows the total results and critical path of the exercise in a green box.
+- The total results of the exercise were shown in a blue box.

 A small project consisting of eight activities has the following characteristics: